SIMEXP/lab-documentation/source/server_dl.rst

     .. code-block:: bash

-        singularity exec --nv deep-neuro-docker-gpu.simg jupyter notebook --notebook-dir=~/ --no-browser --allow-root
+        singularity exec --nv /data/cisl/CONTAINERS/deep-neuro-docker-gpu.simg jupyter notebook --notebook-dir=~/ --no-browser --allow-root

     .. note::
-        CPU version is also available using ``singularity exec deep-neuro-docker.simg jupyter notebook --notebook-dir=~/ --no-browser --allow-root``
+        CPU version is also available using the ``deep-neuro-docker.simg`` container.

     .. warning::
         If you installed anaconda on your home folder, you will likely have some trouble because singularity image mounts by default your home to the container.
         It then loads the library from the host instead of the libraries inside the container!
-To avoid this use this command instead
+To avoid this, use the following command instead:
-        :code:`singularity exec -B <script_path>:/notebooks --no-home deep-neuro-docker.simg jupyter notebook --notebook-dir=/notebooks --no-browser --allow-root`
+        :code:`singularity exec -B <path/to/notebook>:/notebooks --no-home deep-neuro-docker-gpu.simg jupyter notebook --notebook-dir=/notebooks --no-browser --allow-root`

 Work on the notebook remotely
 -----------------------------